clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/virtualbox-cl-installer.rst

    .. image:: ./figures/vbox/vbox-start-vm.png
       :alt: Starting a VirtualBox VM

 #.
 A new window of the VM console will appear and boot into the |CL|
    installer.
-Follow the steps in the `Install Clear Linux OS`_ to install |CL| onto the VM virtual disk.
+Follow the steps in :ref:`bare-metal-install-desktop` to install |CL| onto the VM virtual disk.

 .. note::